charnley/rmsd/README.md

 ## Usage

-The code should be executable, so run it via terminal:
+Type `calculate_rmsd --help` for all the arguments.

+Pretty straight forward execution, clone and run as

-    calculate_rmsd molecule1.xyz molecule2.xyz
+    ./calculate_rmsd molecule1.xyz molecule2.xyz

 If it isn't then run it with Python 2.7